lazyfuhrer/crypto-wallet-rust/README.md

 - **Wallet Management:** Create, manage Ethereum wallets.
 - **Transaction Handling:** Send and receive transactions on the Ethereum blockchain.
-- **Web3 Integration:** Interact with the Ethereum blockchain using the web3 library.
 - **Secure Key Handling:** Utilizes the secp256k1 library for secure key operations.

 ## Installation